lechmazur/elimination_game/README.md

 - **Mistral Large 2**: "We can hint at P2's over-strategizing, planting seeds of doubt."
 - **Mistral Large 2**: "While P5 has been a strong player, their strategy has sometimes relied on creating conflict, which could have fractured alliances.
 For harmony and fair play, I urge you to vote to keep me."

+- **Mistral Small 3**: "I think we should also consider the possibility of a temporary alliance with P2 and P3 to isolate P4."
+- **Mistral Small 3**: "P8's statement was unsettling."
 - **Mistral Small 3**: "I see P1 and P2 as strong contenders.
 P3 seems thoughtful, but P4 and P7 might be more unpredictable.
 I think we should consider targeting P4 or P7 early on."

 - **Qwen 2.5 Max**: "P2 is a wildcard now—we can't risk them swaying the vote.
 Let's stay united, control the dynamics, and act decisively if they show any signs of betrayal.
 Trust is fragile here; we verify everything.
 If we stick together, we're unstoppable."